 Is it time to update your kitchen?
-If you do it in phases you can save a ton of money.
-Your first project could be updating your kitchen countertops.
-This is a simple fix and you can do it for cheap.
+If you do it in phases, you can save a lot of money.
+For example, your first project could be updating your kitchen countertops.
+This is a simple fix, and you can do it for cheap.

-Trust me it feels amazing to sit down sip your coffee in a kitchen that is all paid for.
+Trust me; it feels fantastic to sit down sip your coffee in a kitchen that is all paid for.

 Below are five easy ways you can DIY your current counter tops or replace them for cheap.

-The surprising thing is the previous owners lived here for 20 years and the ones before that 50 years!
-When we moved into our current home the countertops were painted.
+The surprising thing is that the previous owners lived here for 20 years and those before that 50 years!
+When we moved into our current home, they painted the countertops.

 There are several different types of paint to choose from.

 Paint Kits are also available on Amazon here.

 We choose to go with laminate countertops for our recent kitchen makeover.
 If you select the laminate countertops on the floor at stores like Home Depot or Lowe’s, you will pay a lot less.
 We chose this style with a nice curved edge.